An Update on the Venezuelan Debt Crisis: A Lack of Regime Change and Continued U.S. Sanctions Delay Prospects for a Near-Term Debt Restructuring

-Early this year, Juan Guaido, the leader of the opposition party, Voluntad Popular, declared himself interim President.
-He was recognized by the U.S. and 50 other nations.
+Early this year, Juan Guaido, the leader of the opposition party, declared himself interim President and was recognized by the U.S. and 50 other nations.

 In April, Guaido tried to topple the government of President Nicolas Maduro but failed.
-The United States supported Guaido’s bid to take control of the government.
-But Maduro’s grip on power held because the military’s leadership stayed loyal to him.
+Maduro’s grip on power held because the military’s leadership stayed loyal to him.
 Reports afterwards said that a disappointed U.S. President Donald Trump then turned his attention away from Venezuela and immediate regime change.

 Meanwhile, the conditions for residents under the Maduro government are drastic.
 Food, fuel, and medicine are scarce.
 The public health system has collapsed.
 Power outages and crime are widespread.
 And, in the past few years, more than five million residents reportedly have fled to other countries in South America, Spain, and the U.S.

 Sanctions first imposed by the U.S. against Venezuela and officials there in August 2018 remain in place.
 Among other things, U.S. bond investors must hold their paper or sell to foreigners.
 U.S. investors can’t acquire new Venezuelan debt issued after August 17, 2018.